makuge/web23-exercise-2/README.md

 + The *Save* `button` is going to call the JavaScript function `putMovie()`, when the `click` event is fired.
 Therefore your will need the `onclick` attribute again. **Also be sure to set the `type` attribute to `button` or else your button is going to behave like a submit button, which we don't want in this context.**
 + The *Cancel* `button` is already there.

-**To make the test pass, you will have to include `edit.js` in `edit.html` to actually load the movie data from the server and set it to the form!**
+**To make the test pass, you will have to include `edit.js` in `edit.html` to load the movie data from the server and set it to the form!**

-If everything is set up correctly, the movie data should now be shown in the form :).
+If everything is set up correctly, the movie data should now be shown in the form 😃.

 **2.4  In `edit.html`.** Make sure to reference the given `edit.css` file in `edit.html` to make this subtask work.